secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 ## PathFactory Links

 - Only content track links are meant to be used and shared.
 Do not share individual asset links from the content library.
 - You can use a content track link for multiple use cases as long as you apply UTMs appropriately.
 Applying UTMs helps us differentiate how the track performed across different channels.
-- To ensure proper tracking of an asset in PathFactory, it should be included within a content track and not shared with an individual link from the content library.
 - If the link breaks or an asset is deleted, the user will be redirected from your content track to the `#all` track, which includes all assets uploaded to PathFactory.
 In a case where the user is not redirected to the `#all` track, they will be redirected to the `Fallback URL` which is set to `about.gitlab.com`.

 ### Target Track Links